LexiFi/ocaml-vdom/README.md

 DOM bindings
 ------------

-[`Js_browser`](lib/js_browser.mli) expose (partial) OCaml bindings of the browser's DOM and other common client-side Javascript API.
+[`Js_browser`](lib/js_browser.mli) exposes (partial) OCaml bindings of the browser's DOM and other common client-side Javascript APIs.

-It is implemented with [gen_js_api](https://github.com/LexiFi/gen_js_api), making it realistic to write code portable between js_of_ocaml and Bucklescript in the future.
+It is implemented with [gen_js_api](https://github.com/LexiFi/gen_js_api), making it realistic to have it working with Bucklescript in the future.
+This would open the door to writing client-side web applications in OCaml that could be compiled to Javascript either with js_of_ocaml or Bucklescript.

 VDOM